phpsu/phpsu/docs/Configuration/Filesystem.md

 $globalConfig->addFilesystem('profilePictures', 'relativePath/toProfile/Pictures');
 ````

-With this phpsu will sync the complete contents of the Directory `relativePath/toProfile/Pictures` from the source ApplicationInstance to the destination.
+The configuration above tells phpsu that there is a directory at `relativePath/toProfile/Pictures`.
+The path is relative to the application root.
+It can be synchronised from the source ApplicationInstance to a given destination.
 If your Source is located at `/var/www` on `hostAlbert` and your destination is at `/home/web/www` on `hostBerta`:

-The Filesystem `profilePictures` will sync the absolute directory `/var/www/relativePath/toProfile/Pictures/` from `hostAlbert`
+phpsu will sync the FileSystem `profilePictures`  the absolute directory recursively `/var/www/relativePath/toProfile/Pictures/` from `hostAlbert`
- with all its content into `/home/web/www/relativePath/toProfile/Pictures/` on `hostBerta`.
+ to `/home/web/www/relativePath/toProfile/Pictures/` on `hostBerta`.

 ## Excluding Filesystem Elements

-Sometimes we want to sync only some files from a Directory.
+Sometimes we want to sync only some files from a directory.
-For this occasion we have the possibility to exclude certain elements.
+For this purpose we added the possibility to exclude certain elements.

 ````php
 <?php